git719/azm/README.md

 2. [PowerShell Example](https://github.com/git719/azm/tree/main/token-powershell)
 3. [Node Example](https://github.com/git719/azm/tree/main/token-node)

 ### Container
 There is also a Docker Compose file and a Dockerfile for an example of how to use this program within a container.

+### To-Do and Known Issues
+The program is stable enough to be relied on as a small utility, but there are a number of little niggly things that could be improved.
+Will put a list together at some point.

+At any rate, no matter how stable any code is, it is always worth remembering computer scientist [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare)'s famous quote:
+> "Inside every large program is a small program struggling to get out."

+### Coding Philosophy and Feedback
+The primary goal of this utility is to serve as a study aid for coding Azure utilities in Go, as well as to serve as a quick _Swiss Army knife* utility for managin tenant IAM objects.
+If you look through the code I think you will find that is relatively straightforward.
+There is a deliberate effor to keep the code as clear as possible, and simple to understand and maintain.

+Note that the bulk of the code is actually in the [maz](https://github.com/git719/maz) library, and other packages.
+Please visit that repo for more info.

+This utility along with the required libraries are obviously very useful to me.
+I don't think I'm going to formalize the way to contribute to this project, but if you find it useful and have some improvement suggestion please let me know.
+Anyway, this is published as an open source project, so feel free to clone and use on your own, with proper attributions.